 Larson's backers have argued for more than two decades that he was overzealously prosecuted.
 The movie's release has reignited that conversation, leading his supporters to push for the president to correct what they see as the government's mistake.

 The South Dakota Legislature overwhelmingly passed a resolution this session that's been sent to Obama requesting a pardon for Larson.
-And Larson is working with an attorney on a formal pardon request — a move he hopes could clear his name and allow him to travel to Canada, where he said more fossil work is to be done.
+And Larson is working with an attorney on a formal pardon request — a move he hopes could clear his name and also allow him to travel to Canada, where he said more fossil work is be done.

 "It's something very special for me personally to have this piece of paper that says I'm pardoned for these offenses," Larson said.
 "It's an important mile marker to reach.
 Like climbing Mt.
 Everest, or finding your first T-rex — or finding your 10th T-rex."